LaranjaQuimica/Nextlevelweek-1/README.md

 4. Run `npm install nunjucks` to install dependencies<br/>

 ## Getting started with the backend server
-1. Run `npm start` and the server will start!
+1. Run `npm start` and the server will start in localhost:3000

 ## License & copyright